wjasper/Linux_Drivers/README.md

 licensed under the Lesser Gnu Public License or LGPL.
 Most drivers will run under the Linux 2.6, 3.X and 4.X kernels.

 For more information on these cards, go to http://www.measurementcomputing.com

 If you don't see a driver for a card you want or have, or if there is a feature that you want but are having problems implementing, please write me (wjasper@ncsu.edu) about it.

+There have been many requests for Python drivers, which I have put off for many reasons.
+However, I am beginning the process starting with the E-1608.py (Ethernet devices).
+Please send me comments and feedback.

 **Note:** There have been many changes to the 2.6 kernel API.
 All the drivers have been tested with the 2.6.22 kernel.
 There are backward